thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - Make sure you have Docker & Docker Compose installed on your machine.
 - `cd` into your project directory and run `npm install`.
 - Create a `.env` file and copy the contents of `.env.example` into it.
-- Run `npm run infrastructure:start` to start the database and the Redis instances.
+- Run `npm run infrastructure:up` to start the database and the Redis instances.
 - Run `npm run start` to start the development server.
 - Open your browser to `http://localhost:4001` to see the API documentation with the existing endpoints.

 ## Built-in Scripts

-- `npm run infrastructure:start` - Creates and starts all the Docker containers for services from Docker Compose configuration (MySQL, Redis, RabbitMQ).
+- `npm run infrastructure:up` - Creates and starts all the Docker containers for services from Docker Compose configuration (MySQL, Redis, RabbitMQ).
+- `npm run infrastructure:pause` - Stops running containers without removing them.
+They can be started again with `npm run infrastructure:up`.
-- `npm run infrastructure:stop` - Stops and removes containers, networks and volumes of all the services created by `npm run infrastructure:start`.
+- `npm run infrastructure:down` - Stops and removes containers, networks and volumes of all the services created by `npm run infrastructure:up`.
 - `npm run prepare` - Generates GraphQL and Prisma Client code.
 - `npm run db:seed` - Populates the database with basic data for validating and using the application in a development environment (see [Seeding](#seeding)).
 - `npm run build` - Compiles the project.
 Emits files referenced in with the compiler settings from tsconfig.build.json.
 - `npm test` - Prepares and runs the unit tests.
 - `npm start` - Prepares and starts the development server by automatically restarting the node application when file changes in the `src` directory are detected.
-Best for the first run (requires: `npm run infrastructure:start`).
+Best for the first run (requires: `npm run infrastructure:up`).
 - `npm run dev:test` - Runs the unit tests.
-- `npm run dev:start` - Starts the development server by automatically restarting the node application when a file changes in the `src` directory are detected (requires: `npm run infrastructure:start`, `npm run prepare`).
+- `npm run dev:start` - Starts the development server by automatically restarting the node application when a file changes in the `src` directory are detected (requires: `npm run infrastructure:up`, `npm run prepare`).
 - `npm run lint` - Identifying and reporting on patterns found in the project code, to make the code more consistent and avoid bugs.
 - `npm run format` - Formats all files supported by Prettier in the project directory and its subdirectories.
 - `npm run prisma:format` - Formats the Prisma schema file, which includes validating, formatting, and persisting the schema.